In this post, I show you how to identify predatory journals using the useful tool “Compass to Publish”.

 Once you answer, a progress bar will appear below.
 By clicking on “Next” you proceed for next questions.

-Is the journal hosted on one of the Open Access platforms below ?
+Is the journal hosted on one of the Open Access Platform ?

 All you need to do is you have to provide journal hosting related information.